kate-2047/hello-world/README.md

 # hello-world
-the first project of many
+the first project of many...
 I'm Katelyn.

 I started coding almost a year ago and have really enjoyed it so far.
 I've taken two intro courses at my school and plan to take a Python AP in the upcoming school year.